Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: KNA S SPACETIME IN FOUR DIMENSIONS

-The equation $\Delta_{r}=0$ has four roots \cite{is17}, where $r_{++}$ and $r_{--}$ are a pair of complex conjugate roots, $r_{+}$ and $r_{-}$ are two real positive roots, and we suppose $r_{+}>r_{-}$.
-Thus, $r=r_{+}$ is the event horizon.
-The Hawking temperature of the KNAdS black hole is given by \cite{is34}

-Since $\Lambda<0$, $r_{+}$ and $r_{-}$ have positive values.
-Furthermore, considering that $r_{+}>r_{-}$ and $r_{++}$ and $r_{--}$ are complex conjugates, one can infer that $T_{H}$ has a positive value, as expected.
-In fact, Eq.(\ref{TH}) results in \cite{is35}

-where $\ell^{2}=-3/\Lambda$.
-The mass $M$ and the angular momentum $J$ of the KNAdS can be obtained with the aid of Komar integrals by using the Killing vectors $\partial_{t} / \Xi$ and $\partial_{\phi}{ }$ \cite{is35}.
+in which $a$ denotes the rotational parameter, $e$ and $m$ represent the charge and mass parameters, respectively, and $l$ is \textit{the curvature radius determined via} $\Lambda=-3 l^{-2}$ \cite{Zhang:2018ocv,is17}.
+The mass $M$ and the angular momentum $L$ of the KNAdS can be obtained with the aid of Komar integrals by using the Killing vectors $\partial_{t} / \Xi$ and $\partial_{\phi}{ }$ \cite{is35}.
 Taking AdS space as reference background, one can get

 Similarly, the charge $Q_e$ of the KNAdS can be obtained by computing the flux of the electromagnetic field tensor at infinity \cite{is36}: .